 At zero load the compute nodes on ARCHER draw approximately 400 kW of power and at full load they draw approximately 1200 kW of power.

 The Cray Aries interconnect links all compute nodes in a Dragonfly topology.
 In the Dragonfly topology 4 compute nodes are connected to each Aries router; 188 nodes are grouped into a cabinet; and two cabinets make up a group.
 The interconnect consists of 2D all-to-all electric connections between all nodes in a group with groups connected to each other by all-to-all optical connections.
 The number of optical connections between groups can be varied according to the requirements of the system.
-ARCHER has 84 optical links per group giving a peak bisection bandwidth of 7200 GB/a over the whole system.
+ARCHER has 84 optical links per group giving a peak bisection bandwidth of over 11,090 GB/s over the whole system.
 The MPI latency on Aries is ~1.3μs with an additional 100ns of latency when communicating over the optical links.

 ARCHER service nodes contain a single 2.7 GHz, 12-core Intel Xeon E5-2697 (Ivy Bridge) series processor.